-Big consumer retailers leverage affiliate networks – people outside of their company who will promote their brands – to reach new consumers.
-In 2015, it’s estimated that Amazon’s affiliate program generated 10% of its total revenue.
+Big consumer retailers leverage affiliate networks—people outside of their company who will promote their brands—to reach new consumers.

 Most affiliate programs provide an incentive for every purchase the affiliate drives to the brand.
 On big days like Black Friday and Cyber Monday, big retailers not only provide the affiliate with an incentive (typically a commission on purchases), they also provide special promotions on products to make the messaging more compelling.

 So how does this translate to Giving Tuesday you ask?
 Great question.

 Let’s call your “affiliate network” your evangelist network.
 These are the people who already support your cause.
 On Giving Tuesday, ask them to help promote your mission and recruit new donors.